bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

 Since the last time I wrote about [Org mode](https://orgmode.org/) and my [Doom Emacs](https://github.com/doomemacs/doomemacs) set up I feel like some things will have changed.
 In fact, who am I kidding.. it's always changing.
 The basic principles of my [GTD](https://gettingthingsdone.com/) and note taking would be the same anywhere but little things get tweaked and optimized all the time.
 I think I'm at a good place to record my current process and way of working here.

 ## File structure
-Currently my org files for GTD and directory look like this;
+Currently my org files for GTD look like this in the directory;

 **~/org**